 Microvascular ischemic disease can thus be mild, moderate, or severe.

 Many older adults — particularly those with a mild variant of the disease don't have symptoms, despite there being areas of damage in the brain.
-This is called "silent" disease.
+This condition is often referred to as “silent” disease.

-In a study conducted, up to 20 percent of healthy elderly people had silent damage in their brain, most of which came as a result of small vessel disease.
+In a study conducted, up to 20 per cent of healthy elderly people had silent damage in their brains, most of which came as a result of small vessel disease.

 Also Read: Non Alcoholic Fatty Liver Disease